 Pinet was forward-thinking in other ways.
-Beyond fit, comfort, or quality, he also created footwear that could be found in vivid colors, created from shimmering fabrics, or enhanced with extravagant and sumptuous hand embroidering on the uppers.
+Beyond fit, comfort, and quality, he also created footwear that could be found in vivid colors, created from shimmering fabrics, or enhanced with extravagant and sumptuous hand embroidering on the uppers.
 In fact, his lavishly embroidered footwear was achieved by seven-hundred of his eight-hundred workers.
-These seven-hundred workers were women who produced decorative embroidered uppers from their homes rather than from Pinet’s factory, as Pinet appreciated and valued his workers.
+These seven-hundred workers were women who produced decorative embroidered uppers from their homes rather than from Pinet’s factory.

-Pinet was frequently found on the forefront when it came to footwear design too.
-His fashionable designs harmonized with the latest haute couture gowns being creating by Parisian fashion designer Charles Frederick Worth or British designer John Redfern, and his footwear was sold in the most elegant of stores.
+Pinet was also frequently found on the forefront when it came to footwear design and so it was also sold in the most elegant stores.
+His fashionable designs harmonized with the latest haute couture gowns being creating by Parisian fashion designer Charles Frederick Worth or the British designer John Redfern.
 Pinet also designed and created the first ankle boot for women in the late 1800s and was responsible for the creation of the hourglass heel in 1885.
 In addition, because of his elegant designs, innovative ideas, and top-quality footwear, his brand became global.

-One ad of 1888 (shown to the left) claimed Pinet’s shoes were “celebrated for elegance, comfort, and perfect fitting.”
+One advertisement of 1888 (shown below) claimed Pinet’s shoes were “celebrated for elegance, comfort, and perfect fitting.”
 Moreover, he trademarked his footwear as shown, and besides the engravings on the soles and heels, he imprinted the name, size, and fit inside the lining.
-His shoes and boots were so popular, ads also warned purchasers to “beware of fraudulent imitations.”
+His shoes and boots were so popular, advertisements also warned purchasers to “beware of fraudulent imitations.”

-Pinet died in 1897 and that same year Pinet’s name became linked with a case of fraud.
+Jean-Louis François Pinet died in 1897 and that same year his name became linked with a case of fraud.
 A man by the name of Louis Lesser St. Leger Forbes Gower adopted the name of Louis Marius Pinet (hereafter referred to as L.M.
 Pinet).
-L.M.
-Pinet then opened a footwear business under his new name in 1893.
+He then opened a footwear business under his new name in 1893.
 The new business was to manufacture “‘elevators,’ a contrivance for increasing the apparent height of short persons, and special boots and shoes for this purpose, and that of concealing the defect of a persons whose legs were of unequal length.”

 In 1897, L.M.
 Pinet sold the business under the name of Maison Pinet Limited and agreed to allow the new purchaser to carry on a general boot and shoemaking business.
 The real Pinet, whose business was known as F. Pinet and Cie, had worked hard to establish a world-wide reputation and were unhappy about the Maison Pinet Limited.
-So, F. Pinet and Cie., brought action against Maison Pinet Limited on 26 October 1897 asking for an injunction for Maison Pinet Limited to “clearly distinguishing their boots and shoes from those made by the plaintiff.”
+Thus, F. Pinet and Cie., brought action against Maison Pinet Limited on 26 October 1897 asking for an injunction to “clearly distinguishing their boots and shoes from those made by [Maison Pinet Limited].”

 - L’Exposition universelle de 1867 illustree: Publication internationale autorisee par la commission imperiale v.
 2 (Administration de l’exposition, 1867), p.
 223.